-Starting ISO 9001 Certification
+Starting the Journey to ISO 9001 Certification

-The ultimate goal, however, of an ISO QMS is continual improvement.
+One way to establish priorities and milestones is to use the organization of the ISO 9001:2015 QMS Requirements itself as a pro-forma project plan.
+The project we describe in this section is heavily influenced by the layout of the requirements.
+Recall, however, that the ultimate goal of ISO 9001 QMS is continual improvement.
 So, to gain the benefits of improvement, an organization has to be committed to maintaining and modifying the system over time to best suit its needs.
-Creating the ISO QMS is just the beginning to starting ISO 9001 Certification.
+Creating the ISO 9001 QMS is just the beginning.

 Create an ISO Implementation Plan